PsyTeachR/reprores-v2/docs/01-intro.md

 ### Install from GitHub

 Many R packages are not yet on <a class='glossary' target='_blank' title='The Comprehensive R Archive Network: a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R.' href='https://psyteachr.github.io/glossary/c#cran'>CRAN</a> because they are still in development.
 Increasingly, datasets and code for papers are available as packages you can download from github.
 You'll need to install the devtools package to be able to install packages from github.
-Check if you have a package installed by trying to load it (e.g., if you don't have devtools installed, `library("devtools")` will display an error message) or by searching for it in the packages tab in the lower right pane.
+Check if you have a package installed by trying to load it (e.g., if you don't have devtools installed, <code><span class='kw'><a href='https://rdrr.io/r/base/library.html'>library</a></span><span class='op'>(</span><span class='va'><a href='https://devtools.r-lib.org/'>devtools</a></span><span class='op'>)</span></code> will display an error message) or by searching for it in the packages tab in the lower right pane.
 All listed packages are installed; all checked packages are currently loaded.

 <div class="figure" style="text-align: center">
 <img src="images/intro/packages.png" alt="Check installed and loaded packages in the packages tab in the lower right pane." width="100%" />